JUMP TO:

 In any case, starting off on the heart rate side first, I feel like I could probably show just this single run graph from this morning’s beastly intervals (including on and off-road, steep trail sections, and more), and call it done.
 This is compared to a chest strap:

-That mind-bogglingly scary perfect.
+That is mind-bogglingly scary perfect.

 But still, we’ll look at more workouts.
 Next up, an even harder test – outdoor cycling.
 Specifically a blend of MTB, road, and gravel – all mixed into one glorious ride.
-Gravel and MTB terrain in particular tend to be very difficult for wrist-based optical HR sensors, given the vibrations that occur from that terrain, yet, here’s the results against a chest strap:
+Gravel and MTB terrain, in particular, tend to be very difficult for wrist-based optical HR sensors, given the vibrations that occur from that terrain, yet, here’s the results against a chest strap:

 Outside of of a few minor delays at the start of an interval, this is one of the more (if not most) impressive displays of optical HR accuracy I’ve seen outdoors on a tricky-terrain ride such as this was.